 How much does term 100 cost?

-Your age, health, and gender
+Your age, health, gender, and medical exam

 Healthier, younger applicants usually receive the best rates.
 Compared to men, women get a better deal because women's life span is 8% longer than men's, on average.